Creating and Using Packages

 Directory Structure

-is the sub package defined in theedu
+srcis the parent directoryeduis the parent packageselfis the sub package defined in theedupackage.

-Packages can be nested as in the above case by using a dot, (.
+Packages can be nested as in the above case by using a dot, (.).
+The directory structure will have to correspond.

 Using Packages Members

 To use a class or interface defined in the package they will need to be imported.
-The members are imported using the import
+The members are imported using the import keyword.
+Members in the java.lang package do not need to be imported, they are available automatically.

-statement should come after the package statement and before any class definitions.
+The import statement should come after the package statement and before any class definitions.

 Importing a Class